-Remote learning and remote working are likely to be the norm for most American families for a while, possibly another entire school year.
-Many parents who never thought they would consider long-term travel or homeschooling suddenly find themselves pricing RVs and mapping out cross-country routes.
+Many families who never thought they would consider long-term travel or homeschooling are suddenly pricing RVs and mapping out cross-country routes.

 My guest blogger set out for a year-long RV trip with her family.
-And they called it quits after six weeks.
+They called it quits after six weeks.

-Here list of 20 dos and don’ts for planning and successfully completing the road trip she didn’t will help you decide if long-term RV travel is appealling and practical for your family.
+Here’s her list of 20 dos and don’ts for planning and successfully completing the road trip she didn’t.
+We hope it will help you decide if long-term RV travel is the right move for your family. —Eileen

 Our plan was to sell our enormous dream home in Southern California.
 We’d go to San Francisco in our RV and work in the city at high-paying jobs while living like paupers and stashing away all our extra earnings.